ArmeenS/SuperPeachSisters/README.md

 # SuperPeachSisters
-Super Peach Sisters is a Super Mario Brothers clone I developed using C++ in my 1st year at UCLA in CS32.
+Super Peach Sisters is a Super Mario Brothers clone developed using C++ in my 1st year at UCLA in CS32.

 Download the following files and use Xcode or Visual Studio to run the game.